ameli/ameli.github.io/notes.rst

 Issues
 ======

-* Adobe Embed API does not work on safari 12.
-It throws a `TypeError`.
-  However, Adobe Embed API works on safari 13.
+* Adobe Embed API does not work on safari 12 due to `TypeError`.
+But it works on safari 13.

-* In safari prior to version 15, the modal with id="pacificModal" does not have the correct aspect ratio.
-Namely, the embedded "vimeo video" inside the "iframe" inside the "modal-body" of the "modal" should have the property "aspect-ratio: 1920/882".
+* The embedded vimeo video with id="pacificModal" in the "iframe" inside "modal-body" of the "modal" should have the property "aspect-ratio: 1920/882" to be dislayed properly.
 However, the property "aspect-ratio" has not been introduced in safari prior to version 15.
 The workarounds (see @media {...}
   in main.css) do not work.